HEADS-project/arduino_msgpack/README.md

 * functions like `msgpck_write_bool(Stream * s, bool b)` write a value on Stream s.

 Notes:
-* Stream are used as much as possible in order not to add to many overhead with buffers.
-Therefor you should be able to store the minimum number of value at a given time.
+* Stream are used as much as possible in order not to add to much overhead with buffers.
+Therefore you should be able to store the minimum number of value at a given time.
-* map and array related function concern only their headers.
+* Map and Array related functions concern only their headers.
+Ex: If you want to write an array containing two elements you should write the array header, then write the two elements.

 ## Limitations